 Getting stressed just thinking about getting through airport security with children?
 Find out some handy tips for getting through airport security with kids.
 Scroll down to read them all!

-This post on getting through airport security with children contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post on getting through airport security with children was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 And don’t get me started on the hand swap just because I’m a mom.

-Things may get a little chaotic and there may be a few obstacles that you’ll have to get around, depending on the age of the kids, but hopefully, these tips will help.
+Things may get a little chaotic, and there may be a few obstacles you’ll have to overcome, depending on the kids’ age, but hopefully, these tips will help.

 8 Time-Saving Tips for Getting Through Airport Security with Children